hoppybunny/json-rules-engine-upgraded/README.md

 ## Related libraries

-**Not a schema validator.** Libraries like [Ajv](https://ajv.js.org/json-type-definition.html) and [Zod](https://zod.dev) answer *"is this data shaped correctly?"*.
+Not a schema validator.
+Libraries like [Ajv](https://ajv.js.org/json-type-definition.html) and [Zod](https://zod.dev) answer *"is this data shaped correctly?"*.
 This library answers *"given this data, what business rule fires?"*.
-They compose cleanly — use the exported `RULE_JSON_SCHEMA` with Ajv to validate rule JSON at ingest.
+They compose — use the exported `RULE_JSON_SCHEMA` with Ajv to validate rule JSON at ingest.

 ## Docs